cloudsolver/aws-saa/Performant Architectures.md

 		2. Determining storage services that can scale to accommodate future needs.
 2. Design high-performing and elastic compute solutions.
 	1. AWS compute services with appropriate use cases: AWS Batch, EMR, Fargate.
-	2. Distributed computing concepts supported by AWS [[GlobalInfrastructure]] and edge services.
+	2. Distributed computing concepts supported by AWS [[Global Infrastructure]] and edge services.
 	3. Queuing and messaging concepts: Pub-sub.
-	4. Scalability capabilities with appropriate use cases: [[Auto_Scaling]] AWS Auto Scaling.
+	4. Scalability capabilities with appropriate use cases:  AWS Auto Scaling with [[ASG]].
 	5. Serverless technologoes and patterns: Lambda, Fargate.
 	6. Orchestration of containers: ECS, EKS.
 	7. Skills: